XieHeLi/ModelBlending_MechanismOfAction-/README.md

 # ModelBlending_MechanismOfAction-
-This is a model combining SNN and Tabnet etc. to predict the MoA.
+This is a competition on kaggle.There are two files can be submmited and run directly on the kaggle website.
+The version of the ModelBlending has won a top 3% in public score.
+See the details of this competition at https://www.kaggle.com/c/lish-moa